nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/uptime-kuma.md

 ### Deploiying the Standalone Version of Uptime Kuma

-As with any other application available in the NMaaS catalog, the deployment process for the standalone version is:
+As with any other application available in the nmaas catalog, the deployment process for the standalone version is:

 1. Subscribe your domain to the Uptime Kuma application from the `Applications` page.
 2. Deploy a new instance of Uptime Kuma, providing a unique name for it.